Skip to Content

 The full recipe with measurements is in the recipe card below.

-Sumac onions on a white serving bowl.
+Sumac onions in a serving bowl.

 What is sumac?

-Sumac ‘summāq’ means ‘dark red’ in Arabic, and it refers to a spice commonly used throughout the Middle East to top popular meals like fattoush.
+Sumac (summāq) means dark red in Arabic, and the name refers to a spice common throughout the Middle East to finish meals like fattoush.
 It comes from sumac berries, which are dried and ground into a coarse red powder for culinary purposes.

 What does sumac taste like?